Do you want to be the one whose presentation stands out and gets the interest of your client?

 If your presentation is only read, you need to work hard with the structure, language, and visuals to engage your reader.

 Remember the mnemonic AIDA – this stands for Attract attention, raise Interest, stimulate Desire, and motivate Action.

 Make sure your presentation is visually appealing and leads the reader along your desired path.
 The technique of putting the key message for each slide in the header is a good way of focusing the reader’s attention.

 The presentation is one opportunity to communicate.
 Rarely is once enough to convince people to take action.
 Sales research indicates that 80% of decisions come after the fifth time of communication.
 If you assume this one exposure was enough, it is unlikely you will get the decisions and action you are looking for.

 Try: When you make a face-to-face presentation, there will be questions.
 You can follow up with the audience afterward with more detailed responses or answers to questions you couldn’t or didn’t have time to answer on the day.

 Look for opportunities to engage with your audience on other occasions.
-Send them new information which will help them in their decision-making (make sure you present it well, don’t just throw a lengthy article or report at them).
+Send them new information that will help them in their decision-making (make sure you present it well; don’t just throw a lengthy article or report at them).